How to Write Drum Notation

 5. Check Playback and Print

-After writing the groove, verify timing with playback, adjust BPM, then print/export clean notation.
+After writing the groove, verify timing with playback, adjust BPM, then print or export clean notation.
+A free drum notation editor helps you hear the rhythm immediately and catch mistakes before rehearsal.

 Related pages: Drum Notation Cheat Sheet ยท Drum Groove Notation Examples